 It was reported in an article found on this Waverly Hills Sanitarium page on Tripod.com, that of the patients who were admitted to this TB treatment hospital, only 25% were in the first or early stages of the disease, 27% were in the second stage and a big whopping 47% were in the advanced, last stages.
 It is no wonder that around 60,000 people died here.
 The early stages are painless, easy to pass off as a bad cold.
 As the disease took hold of the body, pain came with the invasion however.

 The staff did their very best in trying to help the sick, and found a need to come up with new medical treatments to help the people in the middle to late stages of the disease, which needed something else than the cures mentioned above.
 The alternative would be to just let these people die, which goes against the oath taken by doctors, and the strong drive many in the medical field have to find a cure through medical procedures.

 Experimental treatments and operations were performed, and much was discovered and learned about treating the TB infection in people.
 Some medical treatments which were developed helped and some were disastrous.
 They did come up with a list of surgical treatments which did help some people.
 Minor Surgery: An Artificial Pneumothorax procedure collapsed the diseased part of the lung, so that it could heal.

-Major Surgery; For patients in the advanced stages of the disease: Thoracoplasty, Pleurectomy, Lobectomy, Pneumonectomy, and Phrenicotomy ( Phrenic Nerve Crush).
+Major Surgery: For patients in the advanced stages of diseases: Thoracoplasty, Pleurectomy, Lobectomy, Pneumonectomy, and Phrenicotomy (Phrenic Nerve Crush).